 The firm represents clients in cases arising from all kinds of on-the-job accidents, including:

 Often, the award or settlement for permanent injuries that arise out of and in the course of employment involve issues related to transportation, medical negligence or defective products.
 These situations are often complex and involve interaction between a worker’ compensation case and a “third party” claim against other individuals or organizations.
-Our attorneys have the experience and resources to fully investigate and value injury claims and fight for full compensation for our injured clients.
+Our workers’ comp attorneys in Chicago have the experience and resources to fully investigate and value injury claims and fight for full compensation for our injured clients.